Author Archives: Laurence Aurbach

 The draft LEED 2012 rating systems were released for public comment today.
 The proposals contain new and revised credits that relate to the location, transportation options, and urban design of projects.
 Here I’ll review the changes that are of greatest interest to new urbanism and smart growth advocates.

 The following proposals are in the Building Design & Construction document, which includes most of the LEED rating systems.
-“LT” stands for Location and Transportation
+“LT” stands for Location and Transportation, which is a new category within LEED systems.

 Please note that “LEED 2012” is my own personal shorthand for these draft proposals.
 The more accurate and official term is “proposed update to LEED” with no year associated.